MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 # Table object

 Tables are the core objects used to store data in [!INCLUDE [prod_short](includes/prod_short.md)].
-No matter how data is registered in the product - from a web service to a finger swipe on the phone app, the results of that transaction will be recorded in a table.
+No matter how data is registered in the product&mdash;from a web service to the phone app&mdash;the results of that transaction are recorded in a table.

 ## Table syntax